-In November 2015, an accounting pronouncement was issued by the FASB to simplify the presentation of deferred income taxes within the balance sheet.
+On January 1, 2017, the Company adopted the accounting pronouncement issued by the Financial Accounting Standards Board ("FASB") to simplify the presentation of deferred income taxes within the balance sheet.
 This pronouncement eliminates the requirement that deferred tax assets and liabilities are presented as current or noncurrent based on the nature of the underlying assets and liabilities.
-Instead, the pronouncement requires all deferred tax assets and liabilities, including valuation allowances, be classified as noncurrent.
-This pronouncement is effective for fiscal years beginning after December 15, 2016, with early adoption permitted.
-The Company intends to adopt this pronouncement on January 1, 2017, and the adoption will not have a material impact on the consolidated financial position and/or results of operations.
+Instead, the pronouncement requires that all deferred tax assets and liabilities, including valuation allowances, be classified as noncurrent.
+We adopted this pronouncement on a retrospective basis.
+The adoption of this guidance did not have a material impact on the Company's unaudited interim condensed consolidated financial position and/or results of operations.